 He has worked as a political correspondent, an environmental reporter and a news editor at several newspapers in England.

-Adam also teaches an undergraduate course in Hyperlocal Journalism at Seton Hall University.
+Adam also taught an undergraduate course in Hyperlocal Journalism at Seton Hall University.

 Fun Fact: Despite living in New York for several years, Adam still mentally converts dollars into pounds sterling when shopping.